beloureiro/carereview/readme.md

 The app should now be running on `http://localhost:3000`.

 ## Usage
-1. **Survey Modal**: Click the "Open Feedback Survey" button to start a survey about a specific professional.
-Complete the form by providing ratings and selecting the "Style of Care."
+1. **Provide Feedback**: Select "Open Feedback Survey" on a professional's profile to submit a detailed review, including ratings and style of care.
-2. **Filter and Search**: Use the search input and filter buttons to find specific professionals by name or specialty.
+2. **Search and Filter**: Use the search bar and filters to narrow down professionals by name or specialty.
-3. **Professional Profile**: Click on a professional's card to view detailed information, including their ratings and style of care.
+3. **View Professional Details**: Click on a professional's card to access detailed information about their ratings, available appointment times, and approach to care.

 ## Components

 ### 1. `FeedbackSurvey`
-A modal component where users provide detailed feedback on various aspects of their experience.
-The survey includes:
+An interactive modal for patients to provide feedback on specific aspects like waiting time, communication quality, value perception, and more.
+It includes:
-- **Overall Experience** rating with star selection.
+- **Overall Experience**: Star rating to summarize general satisfaction.
-- **Rating Sliders** for individual criteria like waiting time, communication clarity, and environment.
+- **Detailed Criteria**: Sliders for specific ratings (e.g., waiting time, clarity, environment).
-- **Style of Care** buttons to select the professional's approach.
+- **Style of Care**: Options to select the provider’s care approach.

 ### 2. `ProfessionalCard`
-Displays a card with basic information about a professional, including name, specialty, and overall rating.
-When clicked, it displays the detailed profile of the selected professional.
+Displays basic information about each healthcare professional, such as their name, specialty, location, and overall rating.
+Clicking on the card opens a detailed profile.

 ### 3. `ProfessionalProfile`
-Shows detailed information about a selected professional, including their ratings, style of care, and specific feedback criteria.
+Shows a comprehensive view of the selected professional, including their ratings, style of care, and individual feedback on various care aspects.

 ### 4. `ProfessionalsList`
-Displays a searchable and filterable list of professionals.
-The user can search by name or specialty and filter based on predefined categories.
+A searchable and filterable list of healthcare providers, allowing users to easily find professionals by specialty or name.

 ## License
 This project is open source and available under the [MIT License](LICENSE).